 To serve flan, make sure that it is completely cooled.
 Run a thin knife around it to loosen, and then turn it over onto the plate.
 Remove ramekin slowly and carefully, allowing the caramel to run over the flan.
 Add fruit for decoration if wanted, and serve it either warm, cold, or at room temperature.
 It is creamiest when served warm.

 The most common question that flan lovers have is how to serve and store flan.
 Is it possible to refrigerate flan, and what is the best possible way to eat it?
 If you were wondering the same thing, don’t worry; we’ve got the answer to all your flan-related questions.

 Flan can be made in many ways, but eggs, dairy, and sugar are stapling ingredients.
-Furthermore, while flan is often cooked in the oven by immersing the mold in a bath of water, certain recipes call for it to be cooked on the stovetop, although this takes much longer.
+Furthermore, while flan is often cooked in the oven with the molds swimming in a water bath, certain recipes call for it to be cooked on the stovetop.
+But the latter takes much longer to complete the dessert.

 To serve, loosen the flan by using a little sharp knife against the lid of the flan mold, gently shake it, and overturn it onto a plate.
 Carefully remove the ramekin from the flan, allowing the caramel syrup to flow over it.

 For decoration, you can make different shapes from caramel, use chocolate sauce, or different fruit.
 There are plenty of flan decoration ideas that can inspire you.

 Keep in mind that your guests will probably be thirsty after consuming such a delicious sweet treat, so make sure to provide them with an adequate choice of drink.
 A Sauternes or Muscat dessert wine is the traditional complement for flans, but we also recommend a semi-dry Champagne, sparkling wine, or perhaps even beer for a more interesting combination.